ethersphere/swarm/swarm/docs/sw^3/storage.rst

 ..  index:: retrieve request

-In normal swarm operation, chunks are worth storing because of the possibility that they can be profitably "sold" by serving retrieve requests in the future.
+In normal swarm operation, chunks are worth storing because of the possibility that they can be profitably sold by serving retrieve requests in the future.
 The probability of retrieve requests for a particular chunk depends on the chunk's popularity and also, crucially, on the proximity to the node's address.

 Nodes are expected to forward all chunks to nodes whose address is closer to the chunk.
-This is the normal syncing protocol.
+This :dfn:`forwarding` is the normal syncing protocol.
 It is compatible with the pay-for-retrieval incentivisation: once a retrieve request reaches a node, the node will either sell the chunk (if it has it) or it will pass on the retrieve request to a closer node.
 There is no financial loss from syncing chunks to closer nodes because once a retrieve request reaches a closer node, it will not be passed back out, it will only be passed closer.
 In other words, syncing only serves those retrieve requests that the node would never have profited from anyway and thus it causes no financial harm due to lost revenue.

 ..  index:: syncing

 For insured chunks, a similar logic applies - even more sos because there is a positive incentive to sync.
 If a chunk does not reach its closest nodes in the swarm before someone issues a retrieval request, then the chances of the lookup failing increase and with it the chances of the chunk being reported as lost.
 The resulting litigation as discussed below poses a burden on all swarm nodes that have ever issued a receipt for the chunk and therefore incentivises nodes to do timely forwarding.
 The audit process described in :cite:`tronetal2016smash` provides additional guarantees that chunks are forwarded all the way to the proximate nodes.

 Swarm assumes that nodes are content agnostic, i.e., whether a node accepts a new chunk for storage should depend only on their storage capacity [#]_ .
 Registered nodes have the option to indicate that they are full capacity.
 This effectively means they are temporarily not able to issue receipts so in the eyes of connected peers they will act as unregistered.
 As a result, when syncing to registered nodes, we do not take no for an answer: all chunks legitimately sent to a registered node can be considered receipted.
 If the node already has the chunk (received it earlier from another peer), the receipt is not paid for.

-As we show later the protocol for issuing receipts can be made part of the syncing protocol.
+The purpose of the receipt is to prove that a node closer to the target chunk than the node itself received the chunk and will either store it or forward it.
+This is exactly what synchronisation does, therefore, proving (in)correct synchronisation is a potential substitute for receipt based litigation.
+If we further stipulate that registered nodes need to sign sync state and able to prove a particular chunk was part of the synced batch, we can get away without storing individual receipts altogether and implement the persistence of receipts as part of the chunkstore mechanism on the one hand and the passing of receipts as part of the syncing mechanism on the other.

+An advantage of using sync state as receipt is that when litigation takes place, one can point fingers to a node which already had the chunk at the time of syncing as long as it is registered.

 .. rubric:: Footnotes
-.. [#] We will use a double masking techique as a basic measure for plausible deniability.
+.. [#] We will use a double masking techique as a basic measure to ensure plausible deniability.

 Collecting storer receipts and direct contracts
 -------------------------------------------------